Hajeck01/sol-hayama/FAQ.md

 ### Why is my deposit is slightly higher than the actual offerered price?

 - The escrow account and the token account that receives your SOL requires rent fee to exist on Solana block-chain.
-When the transaction completes, sol-hayama closes those account and you will get your rent fee back to your wallet
+When the transaction completes, Kalzom closes those account and you will get your rent fee back to your wallet

 ### I want to test it on devnet!